-We all (I hope) know how important it is to keep our small pet's living area a clean and sanitary place.
-Rats are no exception.
-Keeping your rat cage clean is essential to the health and well-being of your rats.
-I mean, would you want to live in a house that's only cleaned when it starts to smell and have to sit and play in your own poo?
-Yeah, me either.
-But what’s really the BEST answer to "how to clean your rat cage?"
+We all know how important it is to keep our small pet's living area clean and sanitary.
+Rats, hamsters, and mice are no exception.
+Keeping our tiny friends' enclosures clean is essential to their health and well-being.
+But would you want to live in a house that's only cleaned when it starts to smell and have to sit and play in your own poo?
+Yeah, me, either.
+Therefore today, we're discussing housecleaning tips for rats, hamsters, and mice.

-Obviously, the more rats you have, the more often you’ll likely have to clean.
+Depending on whether your rats, hamsters, and mice live with others (not all rodents want a roomie), the more frequently you tidy their home.
 It comes with the territory.
 If I had ten kids (yeah… no), I’d have to clean more than if I had one.
 Seems pretty straightforward, right?

-We should be checking for poop or even completely emptying the litter tray.
+We should be checking for poop and wet bedding or even completely removing the soiled bedding and replacing it with clean and new.
 Humans flush for a reason.
-Rats can’t do that.
+Rats, hamsters, and mice can’t do that.
 So they depend on you to do it for them.
-If bedding is soaked, remove and replace.
+So if bedding is soaked, remove and replace it.

-Give their cage a quick wipe down with something non-toxic and pet friendly.
-We recommend either baby wipes or a white vinegar/water solution.
+Give their cage a quick wipe-down with something non-toxic and pet friendly.
+We recommend either unscented baby wipes or a 50/50 white vinegar/water solution.

-Replace their food and their water… this should be a no-brainer.
-ALL small animals need 24/7 access to food and water, just like you.
+Finally, replace all their food and water, including clean bowls and water bottles… this should be a no-brainer.
+Like you, all small animals need 24/7 access to food and water.

-No matter how many radical rats we have, we need to do a deeper clean.
-Replace all bedding, no matter what.
-Even if you use a high-quality, more absorbent bedding (which we highly recommend), as urine is soaked up, the cage will have higher amounts ammonia, which is dangerous for a rat’s respiratory system.
+No matter how many tiny friends we have, one of our housecleaning tips is to deep clean their enclosure weekly.
+Replace all bedding, cage accessories, and food/water containers, no matter what.
+Even if you use high-quality, more absorbent bedding (which we highly recommend), as urine is soaked up, the cage will have higher amounts of ammonia, which is dangerous for rats’, hamsters’, and mice’s respiratory systems.

-I personally recommend writing down (and keeping, yes, keeping) a schedule for your cleanings.
-It’s helpful, especially at first, before you have that mental alarm clock, to let you know when you're due for a weekly or monthly cleaning.
+In closing, the last housekeeping tips we recommend writing down (and keeping, yes, keeping) a schedule for your cleanings.
+It doesn’t matter if you use a paper calendar or one on your smartphone.
+It's helpful, especially before you have that mental alarm clock, to let you know when you're due for a weekly or monthly cleaning.